 Consideration: Insufficient Product Information

-A picture is worth a thousand words and that couldn’t be more true for online shopping.
+A picture is worth a thousand words and that couldn’t be more true for the online shopping journey.
 When customers shop online, they can’t see and test out products like they can in-store.
 Instead, they rely on the content on your website to make an informed decision.
 Your job is to fill that information gap as much as possible so customers don’t need to guess about what they’re buying.
 Without enough product information, customers won’t feel confident or compelled enough to make a purchase.

 High-resolution images and detailed product descriptions are key selling points for any e-commerce brand.
 Customers want to know as much as they can about the products they’re buying.
 Feature multiple images at different angles so customers get a full view of your products.
 Adding options to zoom in and enlarge photos removes any uncertainty about how products actually look like.
 Just as important as the images, product descriptions provide technical information about your products.
 They not only cover all the characteristics (color, size, materials, etc.), but also include details about manufacturing, functionality, and warranty.